lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 Values are reported in each 5 minutes.

-**Note:** Please wait until the values are first reported, the sensors as _entity states_ won't be available until the first update.
-Though the _historical values_ for charts are always available, because they are coming from the database, not from Home Assistant's internal state.
+**Note:** Please wait until the values are first reported, the sensors as _entity states_ won't be available until the first value update.
+Though the _historical values_ for charts are available from recorder, not from Home Assistant's entity states.

 ### Sensor: `sensor.in_memory_mariadb_memory_storage_percent`